dmorse/pscfpp/README.md

   - [FFTW](<https://www.fftw.org/>) Fast Fourier Transform library

-The pscf_1d one-dimensional program pscf_1d requires only GSL, while the pscf_rpc program relies on both GSL and FFTW.
+The pscf_1d one-dimensional program pscf_1d requires only GSL, while the pscf_rpc program used both GSL and FFTW.

 The GPU-accelerated pscf_rpg program can only be compiled and run on a computer with an appropriate Nvidia GPU and an Nvidia CUDA development kit.
-Some GPU-accelerated libraries used by pscf_rpg, such as the FFT library cuFFT, are provided as part of this kit.
+All GPU-accelerated libraries used by pscf_rpg, such as the FFT library cuFFT, are provided as part of this kit.
 The pscf_rpg program cannot be run on Mac OS X, because no Apple computer uses the required type of GPU.